MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Web.md

 ## Load Web data using a basic URL

-To load data from a website using a basic URL:
+To load data from a web site using a basic URL:

 1. Select **Get Data > Web** in Power BI or **From Web** in the **Data** ribbon in Excel.